Environmental Services Program

 - Inspecting water well casings (as small as 2-inch diameter).

-- Used in any dark confined space in place of live entry for reconnaissance.
+- Used in any dark confined space in place of live entry

 Thermal Imaging Camera